Dead Bang: Plot

-On Christmas Eve in Los Angeles, a dispatched LASD Sheriff is shot dead by an armed robber, who early on robbed a convenience store and also killed its African-American owner.
+On Christmas Eve in Los Angeles, a dispatched LASD Sheriff named Kimble is shot dead by an armed criminal, who robbed a convenience store and also killed its African-American owner minutes earlier.
 The alcoholic, hard-driven LASD Detective Jerry Beck is tasked with the investigation.
-While examining police records he comes across a person of interest named Bobby Burns, who has recently been paroled from a four-year robbery sentence.
-He and a parole officer go to Burns' home only to find his college student brother, John, who claims he has not seen Burns and is only staying for the holidays.
-A man suddenly flees the house and Beck captures him after a chase on foot; he turns out to be one of Burns' friend who is also on parole from committing armed robbery.
-The man tells Beck he last saw Burns driving a maroon Ford Ranch Wagon en route to Bakersfield.
+While examining police records, he comes across a person of interest named Bobby Burns, who has recently been paroled from a four-year robbery sentence.
+He and parole officer Elliot Webley go to Burns' home only to find his college student brother, John, who claims he has not seen Burns and is only staying for the holidays.
+A man suddenly flees the house, and Beck captures him after a chase on foot; he turns out to be one of Burns' friends who is also on parole from committing armed robbery.
+The suspect tells Beck he last saw Burns driving a maroon Ford Ranch Wagon en route to Bakersfield.

-In Cottonwood, Arizona, Burns and his cohort rob a Mexican bar and kill its patrons.
-A local police chief informs Beck of the crime and he immediately leaves for Arizona.
-Beck and the chief head to a ranch alleged to be Burns' hideout, where Burns and his men attack the officers by firing automatic weapons; they escape driving the Ford.
-Beck retrieves a cache of documents Burns dropped, which contains white supremacy propaganda, maps, and an address book.
-Beck leaves for Bogan, Oklahoma to track down one of the people listed in the book, Reverend Gebhardt, who is the leader of the religious white supremacist organization Aryan Nations.
-Beck is joined by FBI Agent Kressler and they head to Gebhardt's church, where Gebhardt reveals the entity's aim of cleansing America of its "racial impurities", and denies ever seeing Burns.
-Burns, though, has been hiding near the church casing the place.
+In Cottonwood, Arizona, Burns and his cohort rob a Mexican bar and then murder the patrons in cold blood.
+The local police chief Hilliard informs Beck of the crime, and he immediately leaves for Arizona.
+Beck and Hillard navigate to a ranch alleged to be Burns' hideout, where Burns and his men attack the officers by firing automatic weapons; they retreat in their car.
+Beck obtains a cache of documents Burns dropped, which contains white supremacy propaganda, maps, and an address book.
+Beck leaves for Bogan, Oklahoma in an effort to track down one of the people listed in the book, Reverend Gebhardt, who is the leader of the religious white supremacist organization Aryan Nations.
+Beck is joined by FBI Special Agent Arthur Kressler, and they take off to Gebhardt's church, where Gebhardt reveals the entity's aim of cleansing America of its "racial impurities" and denies ever seeing Burns.
+The latter has been hiding near the church casing the place.